I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfiltergetfirstchildpin.md

 <p><b>KsFilterGetFirstChildPin</b> returns a pointer to the first instantiated <a href="..\ks\ns-ks--kspin.md">KSPIN</a> structure of type <i>PinID</i> on the specified filter.</p>

 ## -remarks
 <p>Note that the object hierarchy is guaranteed stable only while the appropriate mutex is held, in this case the filter control mutex.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>